JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 #### 3. Defer Statement

 `defer` statement invokes the function after the surrounding function returns.
 This delays the execution of the function.
 If there are multiple `defer` statements, they are executed in the last-in-first-out order.
-This statement might be useful for cleanup task after the function has been executed.
+This statement might be useful for a cleanup task after the function has been executed.
 The syntax of `defer` is as follows.

 ```go
 func functionToDoSomething() {